Christopher T. Leland: Early life and education

 Leland was born October 17, 1951, in Tulsa, Oklahoma.
 He grew up in Tulsa; Charlotte, North Carolina; and Huntington Beach, California.
 He attended Pomona College, graduating in 1973.
 He then attended the University of California, San Diego, receiving his doctorate in 1982.

 Career

-Leland has taught at Wayne State University in Detroit, Michigan since 1990.
+Leland taught at Wayne State University in Detroit, Michigan, starting in 1990.

+Death and legacy

+Leland died on July 23, 2012, of chronic obstructive pulmonary disease.